-1. NOs continually monitor key network pressures via telemetry systems and manual checks of data loggers and pressure gauges, so will be alerted to emerging pressure difficulties.
-Or, in the case of third-party damage, the NO may be notified by the public or emergency services.

-- 2. The NO will make an initial assessment of the situation and determine if the pressure situation cannot be stabilised without curtailing demand, and whether its emergency plan should be invoked. - 3.
-The NO will advise stakeholders in accordance with its communications documents and contract obligations.
-The communication would describe the incident, its likely effect on the pressure of delivered gas, and when the problem is expected to be resolved. - 4.
+- 1. NOs continually monitor key network pressures via telemetry systems and manual checks of data loggers and pressure gauges, so will be alerted to emerging pressure difficulties.
+Or, in the case of third-party damage, the NO may be notified by the public or emergency services. - 2.
+The NO will make an initial assessment of the situation and determine if the pressure situation cannot be stabilised without curtailing demand, and whether its emergency plan should be invoked. - 3.
+The NO will advise stakeholders in accordance with its communications protocols and contract obligations.
+The communication would describe the incident, its likely consequences and proposed remedy. - 4.
 The terms of gas supply contracts do not generally contain provisions about the notification of events.
 However if the gas supplier judged that the pressure of delivered gas was likely to cause curtailment, or fall below the agreed supply pressure, it would be good practice to notify its customers of this.